sisby-folk/tinkerers-smithing/README.md

 ---

-Tinkerer's Smithing is a data-driven equipment rebalance that:
+Tinkerer's Smithing is a data-driven equipment crafting rebalance that:
- - Allows repairing every vanilla item with durability for no level cost (even fishing rods)
+ - Allows repairing every vanilla item that has durability for no level cost (even fishing rods)
  - Allows upgrading all tools and armor between material tiers (even chainmail)
- - Encourages slowly improving your first set of tools and armor with materials and enchantments - all the way to the endgame.
+ - Encourages gradually improving your first set of tools and armor with materials and enchantments
- - Makes all the enchanted treasure you find lying around actually useful.
+ - Makes all the enchanted treasure you find lying around actually useful
- - Balances all of its recipe types on the vanilla cost of equipment.
+ - Balances all of its recipe types on the vanilla cost of equipment

 ---